Homomorpheus/Neo-ODE_interactive/.guide/cpp/scikitbuildcore.rst

 That project is also used here: https://github.com/triadtitans/rigid_body_interactive It can be recommended to clone and try this official example: https://github.com/pybind/scikit_build_example

+Note that it can be a problem if the absolute path of the project folder contains whitespace.

 The project shall be called foo; the library being importable as lib_foo.foo.
 It must contain: